Terri Butler

-Terri Megan Butler (born 28 November 1977) is a former Australian politician and a member of the Australian Labor Party (ALP).
-Butler formerly represented the Division of Griffith in the House of Representatives from the 2014 by-election to the 2022 federal election.
-She worked as an industrial lawyer prior to entering parliament.
+Terri Megan Butler (born 28 November 1977) is an Australian public servant and former politician.
+She was a member of the House of Representatives from 2014 to 2022, representing the seat of Griffith for the Australian Labor Party (ALP).
+She worked as an industrial lawyer prior to entering parliament and in 2024 was appointed as a deputy president of the Fair Work Commission.

 Early life

-Butler was born in Cairns, Queensland, the daughter of Allison and Larry Butler.
+Butler was born on 28 November 1977 in Cairns, Queensland, the daughter of Allison and Larry Butler.
 She holds the degrees of Bachelor of Arts and Bachelor of Laws (Hons.) from the Queensland University of Technology.
 She also studied at James Cook University.
 As a student she worked for an engineering firm, at an aluminium factory and for the Australian Services Union.

 Butler completed her articles of clerkship in 2003 and subsequently worked as an industrial lawyer.
-Prior to her election to parliament she was a principal at Maurice Blackburn and led the firm's employment and workplace relations division in Queensland.
+Prior to her election to parliament, she was a principal at Maurice Blackburn and led the firm's employment and workplace relations division in Queensland.
 She undertook further study at Melbourne Business School and had begun a Master of Laws degree at the University of Queensland.

-Politics
+Political career

 Prior to her election to parliament Butler held senior positions in the Australian Labor Party (Queensland Branch).
 She was secretary of the party's Yeronga branch, chair of the state party's rules committee, a member of the National Policy Forum, and a delegate to state and national conference.